bcgov/nr-forests-access-management/server/backend/api/alembic/readme.md

+# Migrations - How to

+1. make changes in model.py

 # Generate a new alembic migration based on changes to the model.py

 This is what needs to be run after `sqlacodegen` has been used to